|Handbook > Student Life > Student Health|

 For additional counseling options outside of Student Health see: Other Counseling Services.

 All regularly enrolled students pay tuition and student fees.
 These fees include a fee which covers professional services at Student Health.
 Dependents are not eligible for care at Student Health.
+Additional fees may apply during summer months.

 Information in each student's medical record is strictly confidential and will not be discussed or released to anyone outside of Student Health without your written permission.